bbozhev/dotfiles/README.md

-# dotfiles for fish
+# dotfiles
-Fish configuration files and setup for my own local needs.
+My collection of dotfiles and how to set them up

 ## Installation